tylerhochberg/instagramCC/README.md

 This program is entirely terminal based.
-First three (3) lines of code are the ones that you want to touch, and arguably the most important lines of information.
+First five (5) lines of code are the ones that you want to touch, and arguably the most important lines of information.